 Find out more about taxation of termination payments

 Whether you've sold or closed your business, there are also a number of tax issues that you need to finalise for your employees.
 These can include:

-on the ATO website for more information on what you need to do when your employees cease employment.
+for more information on what you need to do when your employees cease employment.

 Supporting your employees